 Extensions Overview

-Neutralinos framework offers a native API to perform various operating-system-level operations such as accessing filesystem, executing commands, and showing dialog boxes, etc. You may need other native APIs like database connectors to build your applications.
-But, we can't add all specific APIs to the core and make the framework bloaty.
-Instead, we offer a WebSocket-based extension system to extend Neutralinojs API without even asking you to build Neutralinojs from source.
+The Neutralino framework provides a native API that allows users to perform various operating system-level operations such as accessing the filesystem, executing commands, and showing dialog boxes.
+While users may require additional native APIs like database connectors for building their applications, adding all of them to the core would make the framework bloated.
+Therefore, the framework offers a WebSocket-based extension system that enables users to extend the Neutralinojs API without having to build the framework from source.

-You can write custom backend code for your application with any programming language thanks to the flexible extensions API.
-Also, the extensions API helps you to include Neutralinojs process as a part of any source file.
+The extensions API provides the flexibility to write custom backend code for your application using any programming language.
+Furthermore, the extensions API allows you to include the Neutralinojs process as a part of any source file.

 with the following structure.